andrewoma/kotlin-script/README.md

 Limitations
 -----------

-* Cygwin support is currrently broken as the kotlinc command in the kotlin distribution is broken (See http://youtrack.jetbrains.com/issue/KT-1470)
+* Cygwin support is currrently broken as the kotlinc command in the kotlin distribution is broken (See http://youtrack.jetbrains.com/issue/KT-1470).
+Even when this is fixed cygwin is barely usable as the script is slow due to the high overhead of launching processes under Windows.

 Examples
 --------